kolynzb/kolynzb/README.md

 <h1 align="center">Hi 👋, I'm Atuhaire Collins Benda</h1>
-<h3 align="center">Hey there! 👋 I'm a Self Taught Software developer and a software Swiss Army knife.
+<p align="center">Hey there! 👋 I'm a Self Taught Software developer and a software Swiss Army knife.
 I can handle anything from front-end design to back-end architecture, and everything in between.
 I love a good challenge and I'm always open to opportunities in any tech stack.
 When I'm not coding, you can find me exploring the great outdoors or practicing my guitar skills.
-Let's join forces and create something amazing!</h3>
+Let's join forces and create something amazing!</p>

 <p align="left"> <a href="https://twitter.com/kolynz_b" target="blank"><img src="https://img.shields.io/twitter/follow/kolynz_b?logo=twitter&style=for-the-badge" alt="kolynz_b" /></a> </p>